cimug-org/CIMTool/dev-env-setup.md

 ###### Step 10:
-Scala-related errors at this stage usually indicate that the steps outlined earlier under the **Installation of the ScalaIDE 3.0.0 Plugin** section in the **"Part 2: Install Additional Plugin Dependencies"** of these instructions either may not have been applied yet or may need to be performed once again if the earlier steps were not accurately followed.
+Scala-related errors at this stage usually indicate that the steps outlined earlier under the **"Installation of the ScalaIDE 3.0.0 Plugin"** section within the **"Part 2: Install Additional Plugin Dependencies"** of these instructions either has not yet been applied or may need to be performed again if the earlier steps were not accurately followed.

-Once the steps have been applied the final result should appear as in this final screenshot.
+Once the steps have been applied the final result should appear as shwon in this final screenshot:

 <img src="/assets/img/egit-clone-repo-14.png"  border="1px" style="max-width:100%"/>